 The purpose of the Bachelor of Arts in Religion (BAR) is to prepare students for effective Christian ministry through the integration of academic coursework and applied studies.
 The program offers a broad biblical, theological, and Christian studies foundation to prepare for such ministries.
 The program can be taken online or through a combination of online and resident courses.
-The program requires courses in the following areas: Orientation, General Education, Bible and Theology, Religion, and electives, which may be used to create an emphasis (minimum 20 hours) in an area such as Pastoral Ministry, Missions and Evangelism, Chaplaincy, Christian Education, Youth Ministry, or Church/Nonprofit Administration.
+The program requires courses in the following areas: Orientation, General Education, Bible and Theology, Religion, and electives, which may be used to create an emphasis (minimum 20 hours) in an area such as Pastoral Ministry, Worship, Missions and Evangelism, Chaplaincy, Christian Education, Youth Ministry, or Church/Nonprofit Administration.
 The program is for the following:

 - Christian workers in positions where an undergraduate degree will allow entrance into a Christian vocation or lay ministry which would not otherwise be possible;

 - Those who need a general education and wish to gain further knowledge in the areas of biblical and religious studies; and

 - Those who desire to apply for future admission to a graduate program in an area of Christian studies.